brototyp/BRReusableQueue/README.md

 import BRReusableQueue

 // get hold of your queue
-let reusableQueue = ReusableQueue.sharedQueue // or you can create your own one
+let reusableQueue = BRReusableQueue.sharedQueue // or you can create your own one

 // enqueue an object you don't need let reusableObject = ReusableClass()